-Late that May, Captain H. C. Pate, in command of a company of Shannon’s Sharp-shooters, started for Osawatomie for the purpose of capturing John Brown.
+Late that May, Captain H. C. Pate, in command of a company of Shannon’s Sharpshooters, started for Osawatomie to capture John Brown.
 Brown was wanted for his participation in the execution of five proslavery men in what became known as the Pottawatomie Massacre, which was in retribution for the Sacking of Lawrence on May 21.

-Pate’s men found two of Brown’s sons — John and Jason, the former a member of the legislature — working on their farms, arrested them and put them in irons, but the elder Brown was in hiding.
-A few other free-state men were arrested and some cabins burned.
+Pate’s men found two of Brown’s sons — John and Jason, the former member of the legislature — working on their farms, arrested them, and put them in irons, but the elder Brown was in hiding.
+A few other free-state men were arrested, and some cabins burned.

 That night Pate’s company occupied the town of Palmyra and took several prisoners.
-In the morning they plundered the place, and in the afternoon six of his men attempted the same thing at Prairie City.
-Being Sunday, most of the people were at church, but, as they attended services armed, the men rushed out when a watchman gave the alarm and two of the men were captured.
+In the morning, they plundered the place, and in the afternoon, six of his men attempted the same thing at Prairie City.
+Being Sunday, most of the people were at church, but as they attended services armed, the men rushed out when a watchman gave the alarm, and two men were captured.

-Owing to a bend in the ravine, this division of the forces would bring the enemy in range of both forces and under a cross-fire.
-Shore, however, approached the enemy over the open prairie and poured a volley on the pro-slavery men from the front, while Brown, who had placed his men in the tall grass within the outer banks of the ravine, opened fire upon their left flank.
+Owing to a bend in the ravine, this division of the forces would bring the enemy in range of both forces and under a crossfire.
+Shore approached the enemy over the open prairie and poured a volley on the pro-slavery men from the front, while Brown, who had placed his men in the tall grass within the outer banks of the ravine, opened fire upon their left flank.

-After the firing had lasted about five minutes Pate retreated from the wagon to the ravine, where he found shelter.
-This left Shore exposed to the fire of the concealed enemy and he was forced to retreat up the slope until out of range.
+After the firing had lasted about five minutes, Pate retreated from the wagon to the ravine, where he found shelter.
+This left Shore exposed to the fire of the concealed enemy, and he was forced to retreat up the slope until out of range.
 Shore and a few of his men joined Brown in the ravine, where they continued firing from the long grass.
-The firing had little effect as the free-state party had only four guns of long-range and there were only three or four Sharpe’s rifles in both companies.
+The firing had little effect as the free-state party had only four long-range guns, and there were only three or four Sharpe’s rifles in both companies.

-The prisoners held by Pate had been stationed in the tent with a guard and when the firing began they lay flat on the ground so that the bullets whistled over their heads.
-After the battle had waged some time one of the enemy rushed into the tent with the intention of shooting them but one of the prisoners, Dr. Graham, at whom he aimed, sprang up, received only a slight flesh wound and rushed off to the men on the hill.
+The prisoners held by Pate had been stationed in the tent with a guard, and when the firing began, they lay flat on the ground so that the bullets whistled over their heads.
+After the battle had been waged some time, one of the enemies rushed into the tent to shoot them, but one of the prisoners, Dr. Graham, at whom he aimed, sprang up, received only a slight flesh wound, and rushed off to the men on the hill.

-The firing lasted for about three hours, during which time two free-state and three pro-slavery men were wounded.
-The latter knew that Shore and Brown would soon receive reinforcements and one by one they gradually slipped down the ravine until out of range, secured horses and rode away.
+The firing lasted about three hours; two free-state and three pro-slavery men were wounded.
+The latter knew that Shore and Brown would soon receive reinforcements, and one by one, they gradually slipped down the ravine until out of range, secured horses, and rode away.
 Pate’s ammunition running low, he finally sent a young man and a prisoner to Brown’s camp under a flag of truce, but as Brown would not talk with anyone but the commander of the force, Pate came out.
 After some parleying, in which Pate claimed he was acting as an officer under the United States marshal, Brown declared he would consider nothing but unconditional surrender.
-As most of Pate’s men had deserted him, he yielded and thus 21 men, besides the prisoners, provisions, horses, mules and other camp equipage, as well as a quantity of the plunder taken from Palmyra, were turned over to Brown.
+As most of Pate’s men had deserted him, he yielded, and thus 21 men, besides the prisoners, provisions, horses, mules, and other camp equipage, as well as a quantity of the plunder taken from Palmyra, were turned over to Brown.

-Soon after the surrender, the free-state forces were augmented by Captain Abbott and about 50 men from the Wakarusa and later in the day by others.
-The wounded were taken to Prairie City and cared for and Captain Brown moved with his prisoners to the thick woods of Middle Ottawa Creek to the back of Prairie City where he entrenched himself, holding Pate and the rest as prisoners to exchange for the release of his two son’s.
+Soon after the surrender, the free-state forces were augmented by Captain Abbott and about 50 men from the Wakarusa and, later in the day, by others.
+The wounded were taken to Prairie City and cared for.
+Captain Brown moved with his prisoners to the thick woods of Middle Ottawa Creek to the back of Prairie City, where he entrenched himself, holding Pate and the rest as prisoners to exchange for the release of his two sons.

-The battlefield was designated as a National Historic Landmark in 2012 and is located near U.S. Highway 56, about three miles east of Baldwin City, near the Robert Hall Pearson Memorial Park.
-A historical marker designates the site and interpretive signs point out where the battle started and ended.
+The battlefield was designated a National Historic Landmark in 2012 and is located near U.S. Highway 56, about three miles east of Baldwin City, near the Robert Hall Pearson Memorial Park.
+A historical marker designates the site, and interpretive signs indicate where the battle started and ended.

 Blackmar, William; Kansas: A Cyclopedia of State History, Standard Publishing Co., Chicago, IL,1912.